The Christopher Catanese Childrens Foundation

 How does The Christopher Catanese Childrens Foundation spend its money?

 The Christopher Catanese Childrens Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Christopher Catanese Childrens Foundation tax-deductible?